 There are some tree species that are most likely to fall in wind.
 Some of these species are the willow white spruce, cedar, and white pine.
 This is because they live in wetter soils.
 Taller trees with large canopies are also more susceptible.

-Water Your Trees Slowly For Long Periods Of Time: Frequently watering your trees for a short amount of time will teach your tree’s roots to grow near the surface.
+Water uour trees slowly for long periods of time: Frequently watering your trees for a short amount of time will teach your tree’s roots to grow near the surface.
 Instead, if you water slowly for long periods of time less frequently, the water will be able to penetrate deeper into the soil.
 This allows your tree’s roots to grow at the correct depth.

 The best way to water is to turn your hose on to a dribble, put your hose somewhere in the critical root zone, and leave it for 2-3 hours.
 Move the hose to a different spot in the critical root zone and leave for 2-3 hours.
 Repeat this step 1-3 times.
 This should be done 1-2 times a week.